 One thing to keep in mind about Flea & Tick Defense, Spot On Topical Herbal Repellent, the Herbal Repellent Collar, and the Tick Stick is that they work best when used together, for maximum protection.

 Ask yourself, what kind of deterrence / protection do I need for my pet?

 Low Protection: For city pets or those with little exposure to tall grass, brush, woods, or infested environments, the Herbal Repellent Collar slowly and constantly releases active ingredients to protect your pet for up to 4 months.

 Medium Protection: For pets that spend time in the yard but without exposure to tall grass, deep woods, or areas like dog parks which could easily be infested, Spot On Topical Herbal Repellent offers the right level of protection.
 Each dose lasts one month.

-High Protection: For pets regularly exposed to potentially high tick and flea infested environments, the Herbal Repellent Collar and the Spot On Topical Herbal Repellent provide good protection against pests.
+High Protection: For pets that would be regularly exposed to potentially high tick and flea infested environments, the Herbal Repellent Collar and the Spot On Topical Herbal Repellent provide good protection against pests.

-Temporary Protection: Flea & Tick Defense Spray will provide good pest repellent protection; however, it will need to be reapplied every 2-3 days or as needed.
+Temporary Protection: Flea & Tick Defense Spray will provide pest repellent protection; however, it will need to be reapplied every 2 to 3 days or as needed.
 It must also be reapplied if your pet gets wet.
-However, it is great choice for, say, a walk through the woods where there are a lot of pests, on a day hike, or a weekend camping trip..
+However, it is great choice for, say, a walk through the woods where there are a lot of pests, on a day hike, or a weekend camping trip.

 Remember: The higher the level of pest protection you use, the less likely your pet is to come home with pests!

-Before you let your pets outside during insect season, make sure they are prepared with safe pest repellent products that really work!
+Before you let your pets outside during insect season, make sure they are prepared with pest repellent products!